MexsonFernandes/100DaysOfCode/README.md

 ## Applications

-This list contains som of the apps developed in this code challenge.
+This list contains applications developed or modified in this code challenge.
 Please have a look and ping me on [LinkedIn](https://www.linkedin.com/in/mexsonfernandes/).
 I would be happy to discuss over there.

 1. [Github Readme](https://github.com/MexsonFernandes/MexsonFernandes)
 2. [Github Code Releases](https://github.com/MexsonFernandes/100daysofcode/blob/master/.github/workflows/)